VictoriaMetrics/VictoriaMetrics/docs/vmbackup.md

   -origin string
     	Optional origin directory on the remote storage with old backup for server-side copying when performing full backup.
 This speeds up full backups
   -snapshot.createURL string
     	VictoriaMetrics create snapshot url.
 When this is given a snapshot will automatically be created during backup.
-Example: http://victoriametrics:8428/snapshot/create
+Example: http://victoriametrics:8428/snapshot/create .
+There is no need in setting -snapshotName if -snapshot.createURL is set
   -snapshot.deleteURL string
     	VictoriaMetrics delete snapshot url.
 Optional.
 Will be generated from -snapshot.createURL if not provided.
 All created snaphosts will be automatically deleted.
 Example: http://victoriametrics:8428/snapshot/delete
   -snapshotName string
     	Name for the snapshot to backup.
-See https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#how-to-work-with-snapshots
+See https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#how-to-work-with-snapshots.
+There is no need in setting -snapshotName if -snapshot.createURL is set
   -storageDataPath string
     	Path to VictoriaMetrics data.
 Must match -storageDataPath from VictoriaMetrics or vmstorage (default "victoria-metrics-data")
   -version